-Imagine for a moment, Jesus preaching to thousands of people (see 12:1), a multitude that consisted of His followers and the curious.
-Within the crowd stood a man who felt he’d been treated unfairly by his brother in regard to the family inheritance.
-We don’t know if he had been defrauded of his entire share or if he simply felt that his half wasn’t as large as his brother’s.
-Neither do we know his brother’s side of the story; he may have had some good justification for his apparently selfish actions.
-Regardless, the outspoken man had hopes that Jesus would settle their dispute.
-Perhaps he thought that if this very popular rabbi publicly rendered judgment in his favor, it would force his brother to acquiesce.
-So he said to Jesus, “Teacher, tell my brother to divide the family inheritance with me” (Luke 12:13).
+Imagine for a moment Jesus preaching to thousands of people (as is indicated in 12:1), a multitude that consisted of His followers as well as the curious.
+Among that crowd stood a man who felt he’d been treated unfairly by his brother regarding the family inheritance.
+We don’t know if he had been defrauded of his entire share or if he simply felt that his portion wasn’t as large as his brother’s.
+Neither do we know his brother’s side of the story, which may have revealed some justification for his actions.
+Regardless, the brother who felt he’d been defrauded had hopes that Jesus would settle their dispute.
+Perhaps, he thought to himself, if this very popular rabbi publicly rendered judgment in his favor, it would pressure his brother to acquiesce.
+So he made his public request: “Teacher, tell my brother to divide the family inheritance with me” (Luke 12:13).

-Jesus, however, refused to get involved in the man’s dispute, asking him, “Man, who appointed Me a judge or arbiter over you?”
+Jesus, however, was not willing to involve Himself in this man’s family squabble, as indicated by His response: “Man, who appointed Me a judge or arbiter over you?”
 (Luke 12:14).
-Jesus didn’t believe it was His place to render a decision in the matter.
-And He certainly didn’t have the time to listen to both sides of the story, oversee an appraisal of every item in the estate, and then determine who got what.
+I don’t think we should conclude that Jesus didn’t care about the potential inequity of the situation, or that the fair division of inheritances is a trivial matter in God’s eyes.
+But Jesus did not believe it was His place to render a decision in this case.
+He certainly didn’t have time to listen to both sides of the story, oversee an appraisal of every item in the estate, and then determine who got what.
 He had much more important things to do.

-Jesus did, however, seize the opportunity to warn of a much more serious matter that had surfaced.
-A danger flag was waving that He wanted everyone to see.
-Greed was rearing its ugly head.
-This man was much too preoccupied with getting his inheritance, evidenced by his publicly speaking evil of his own brother and his inappropriate, ill-timed and even foolish request of Jesus.
-Just imagine seeing someone walk up to a preacher at the end of his sermon and publicly say to him, “Preacher, tell my brother to divide the family inheritance with me!”
-You would conclude that such a person was overly occupied with his inheritance.
+Jesus did, however, seize the opportunity to warn of a more serious matter that had surfaced.
+A danger flag was waving that some might not have been seeing.
+Greed was rearing its head.
+Defrauded or not, this man was much too preoccupied with getting his fair share of the family inheritance, evidenced by his publicly speaking evil of his own brother as well as his inappropriate, ill-timed and even foolish request of Jesus.
+Imagine witnessing someone walk up to a preacher at the end of his sermon and publicly say to him, “Preacher, tell my brother to divide the family inheritance with me!”
+I’m sure you would immediately think to yourself, “Now there’s a guy who’s a little too obsessed with his inheritance.”

-Jesus then said to the crowd, “Beware, and be on your guard against every form of greed; for not even when one has an abundance does his life consist of his possessions” (Luke 12:15).
+After declining the outspoken man’s request to arbitrate a family dispute, Jesus warned the crowd, “Beware, and be on your guard against every form of greed; for not even when one has an abundance does his life consist of his possessions” (Luke 12:15).

 Let’s consider several very significant points of that divinely-uttered statement.

-First, note the unmistakable connection Jesus drew between greed and a person thinking that his life consists of his possessions.
-The two are intrinsically linked.
-When a person becomes convinced that life is about material possessions, whether he has many or few, greed becomes an inevitable and normally irresistible temptation.
-If one’s joy is found in the ownership of possessions, he will soon become discontent with what he has, and will then devote himself to the pursuit of gaining more.
+First, note the connection Jesus drew between greed and a person thinking that his life consists of his possessions.
+When a person becomes convinced that life is about material possessions—whether he has many or few—greed becomes an inevitable and often irresistible temptation.
+If one’s joy is found in the ownership of possessions, he will always be discontent with what he has, and will thus devote himself to the pursuit of gaining more.
 Money then becomes His master, directing his life.
-It will lead him along selfish paths, away from what his life’s pursuit should be.
+It will potentially lead him along selfish paths, away from what his life’s pursuit should be.
 This leads us to the next point.

 If one’s life does not consist of his possessions, then there must be something else in life of greater importance.
 What is it?
-Jesus makes that very clear in the remainder of this passage.
-The pursuit of one’s life should be knowing, loving, enjoying and pleasing His Creator, or as Jesus puts it, being “rich toward God” (12:21).
-Our life’s focus should not be for what is material, but for what is spiritual.
-We should “seek for His kingdom” (12:31), just as Jesus said.
+Jesus made that very clear in the remainder of this passage.
+The pursuit of one’s life should be knowing, loving, enjoying and pleasing His Creator, or as Jesus put it, being “rich toward God” (Luke 12:21).
+Our life’s focus should not be on what is seen, but on what is unseen (2 Cor.
+4:18).
+We should “seek His kingdom” (Luke 12:31), just as Jesus said.

-The greedy man in this story was standing among a crowd that was listening to a live sermon by God in the flesh, but all he could think of was gaining more material wealth via his inheritance!
+The greedy man in this story was standing among a crowd of people who were listening to a live sermon by God in the flesh about eternal realities, but all he could think of was getting more stuff!
 What a pity!
-Many pastors know the pain of having one of their parishioners ask some trite question of them immediately after a sermon in which they had poured out their hearts.
-Such pastors may be smiling on the outside, but inwardly they are groaning, realizing that their impassioned message obviously had no effect upon that attendee.
-That example, however, pales in comparison to someone asking the Son of God, perhaps even interrupting Him during His sermon, to settle a dispute about an inheritance.
+As a former pastor, I know the inward pain of having a parishioner ask some trite question of me immediately after a sermon in which I poured out my heart.
+I may have been smiling on the outside, but inwardly I was groaning, realizing that my impassioned message obviously had no effect upon that parishioner.
+That example, however, pales in comparison to someone asking the Son of God, perhaps even interrupting Him during His sermon, to settle a dispute about a family inheritance.
 This man was spiritually dull to say the least.

 When the Greedy Define Greed

-By this definition, I wonder, How can I determine if I’m greedy?
+By that definition, I wonder, how can I determine if I’m greedy?
 Can anyone tell me what constitutes a desire for wealth that is excessive?
 How many people would consider their desire for wealth to be excessive?
-We may judge others as having an excessive desire for wealth, but we would never judge our own desire for wealth as being excessive.
+Other people surely have excessive desire for wealth, but not me!

 Not only is our modern definition of greed very vague, it is also often inconsistent.
 We sometimes fool ourselves by supposing that greed is a sin that can be committed only by the ultra-rich, or by those who gain their money immorally or illegally.
 Yet we tell our children not to be greedy in relationship to cookies in a cookie jar.
-We know that it is selfish for one child to eat the three remaining cookies when that child’s brother and sister are equally desirous of one.
+We know that it is selfish for one child to eat the three remaining cookies when that child’s brother and sister are desirous of one.
 And such selfishness we call greed—”Don’t be greedy, Johnny!
 Just eat one cookie!”
 Obviously, we don’t really believe that greed is a sin that can only be committed by the ultra-rich or by those who gain their wealth immorally or illegally.
-We know otherwise.
-We intuitively understand that what makes greed wrong is the way it affects others, those who don’t get the cookies that we gorge.
-It has something to do with inequality.
+We intuitively understand that what makes greed wrong is the way it affects others, those who don’t get the cookies that we devour.

 Greed Biblically Defined

-As we progress in our study of Scripture, God’s definition of greed will become increasingly clearer to us.
-Most fundamentally, however, greed is a violation of the two greatest commandments ever given to humanity—to love God with all one’s heart, soul and mind and to love one’s neighbor as one’s self (see Matt.
+As we progress in our study of Scripture, I hope God’s definition of greed will become increasingly more clear.
+Most fundamentally, however, greed is a violation of the two greatest commandments—to love God with all one’s heart, soul and mind and to love one’s neighbor as one’s self (Matt.
 22:36-39).

-Greedy people do not love their neighbors as themselves—they love themselves and ignore their neighbors.
-They take for themselves what belongs to their neighbors or they keep for themselves what they should share with their neighbors.
-It is just that simple.
-How could one not be guilty of greed if he lives in self-indulgence while he knows that his brother is starving?
-Please pause and think about this, as there is no escaping its truthfulness.
+Greedy people do not love their neighbors as themselves.
+Rather, they love themselves so much that they ignore their neighbors.
+They either take for themselves what belongs to their neighbors (theft) or they keep for themselves what they should share with their truly needy neighbors (uncharitableness).
+How could one not be guilty of greed if he lives in super-abundant self-indulgence while he knows that his neighbor lacks basic necessities?

-All this being so, Jesus, who loves everyone, is concerned about anyone yielding to greed’s temptation, which is why He so earnestly warned the crowd that day.
-The outspoken man, in particular, was in dire danger of gaining an inheritance at the expense of forfeiting any hope of eternal life.
-What a tragic error.
+All this being so, Jesus, whose love is so great, is concerned about anyone yielding to greed’s temptation, which is why He so earnestly warned the crowd that day.
+The outspoken man, in particular, was in dire danger of gaining an inheritance at the expense of forfeiting eternal life.

 While we’re beginning to search for a biblical definition of greed, let’s also take a minute to consider the sin of covetousness, also mentioned in the New Testament.
 How does it differ, if at all, from greed?

-In the English language, greed and covetousness share very similar meanings.
-Both terms are meaningless apart from people’s relationships with others.
+In the English language, greed and covetousness also share very similar meanings.
+Both terms are essentially meaningless apart from people’s relationships with others.
 Both express a desire to possess what rightfully does or should belong to another.
 Although I may not jealously desire what another person currently possesses (commonly thought of as covetousness), I may be wrongfully keeping in my possession what God wants me to share with another (which is one manifestation of greed).
 For example, if God entrusts me with money to feed a starving person and I keep that money for myself, I’m greedy.
 I’m keeping for myself what should belong to someone else.
-Again, pause and think about this, for there is no escaping its truthfulness.

 Back to Our Story…

 Jesus continued His warning against greed that day by relating a story of a rich man who yielded to greed and died soon after.
-May I refresh your memory by quoting it again:
+Let me refresh your memory by quoting it again: